Geometry and topology of the quasi-plane Szekeres model: Motivation

 The aim of the present paper is to clarify some of the basic geometrical features of the quasi-plane Szekeres model, and of the plane symmetric dust model.
-The following topics are investigated here: (1) The pattern of expansion in the plane symmetric model, and the Newtonian model that imitates it; (2) The possibility of toroidal topology of the $t =$ const sections in the plane symmetric model; (3) The absence of apparent horizons in the quasi-plane and quasi-hyperbolic models (they are globally trapped); (4) Description of the toroidal topology in the Szekeres coordinates; (5) Consequences of toroidal topology in the nonsymmetric quasi-plane model -- it turns out that in the nonsymmetric case the orbits of quasi-symmetry must be projective planes rather than tori; (6) Avoidance of shell crossings -- in the toroidal model they can be avoided, unlike in the model with infinite orbits; (7) Interpretation of the mass function in the quasi-plane model.
-For the most part, the paper is devoted to showing that the space of constant time in the plane symmetric dust and the quasi-plane Szekeres models can be interpreted as a family of flat tori, with the ones of smaller diameter enclosed inside those of larger diameter.
-Such a topology explains several properties of the models, among them the pattern of accelerated expansion and the finiteness of the mass function, and also it allows to construct models that are free of shell crossings.
-In the end it turns out that these models are of lesser use in astrophysical cosmology than the quasi-spherical ones.
+The following topics are investigated here: (1) The pattern of expansion in the plane symmetric model, and the Newtonian model that imitates it; (2) The possibility of toroidal topology of the $t =$ const sections in the plane symmetric model; (3) The absence of apparent horizons in the quasi-plane and quasi-hyperbolic models (they are globally trapped); (4) Description of the toroidal topology in the Szekeres coordinates; (5) Interpretation of the mass function in the quasi-plane model.
+For the most part, the paper is devoted to showing that the space of constant time in the plane symmetric dust models can be interpreted as a family of flat tori, with the ones of smaller diameter enclosed inside those of larger diameter.
+Such a topology explains several properties of the models, among them the pattern of decelerated expansion and the finiteness of the mass function.
+It turns out that these models are of lesser use in astrophysical cosmology than the quasi-spherical ones.
 Because of being globally trapped, they cannot be used for modeling dynamical black holes.
 Because they expand by the same law as the positive-energy Lema\^{\i}tre -- Tolman model, they cannot model the formation of structures that collapse to very dense states.
 They might be applicable for the description of formation of moderate condensations, like galaxy clusters, and of voids.